 When this happens, the blades don’t perform like they are supposed to and don’t trim the hair properly.
 If the electric razor is especially dirty, it’ll stop clipping your hair altogether and just cause an uncomfortable tugging sensation on your beard.

 Tips to avoid hair pulling with electric razors

-Depending on your electric razor, you may also need to apply a light lubricating oil like clipper oil to the razor’s moving parts.
-Like before, just be sure to consult the manufacturer’s directions on lubricating your razor.
+Depending on your electric razor, you may also need to apply a light lubricating oil, like clipper oil, to the razor’s moving parts.
+Consult the razor user’s manual for directions on lubricating your razor.